Kennel Cough Cause, Symptoms & Treatment Options

 Steam therapy

 When you shower, let your dog into the closed bathroom (not in the shower).
-The steam will help reduce the irritation from the cough.
+The steam will help alleviate the irritation caused by the cough.
 It will also help loosen the cough.

 Rest your dog